A 14-day, private tour on a grand scale. Discover Ireland in all directions whilst relishing uncompromising luxury

 And so, your tour of Donegal County continues.
 The tiny, traditional town of Adara is next.
 Look out for Loughros Point and its stunning views over the Atlantic Ocean.

 If you’d like to experience a hand-weaving demonstration, we can organise that for you today.
-You’ll also stop at a real Irish pub for a genuine pint of the black stuff.
-Bushmills, if you prefer.
+You’ll also stop at a real Irish pub for a genuine pint of the black stuff or a glass of Bushmills, if you prefer.
 And there’s locally caught seafood when you’re feeling hungry.

 DERRY AND BELFAST